Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 But we ideally want to be displaying HTML to the user!
 To do this we'll use 'templates'.

-Now templates can be inlined inside your ruby code, but personally I prefer them to be external because I think that's a lot cleaner.
+Note that templates can be inlined inside your Ruby code, but personally I prefer them to be external because I think that's a lot cleaner and abides by the 'separate of concerns' rule (which I like to keep to whenever possible).

 Our code is going to start looking something like this…